kikoveiga/feup-IA1/README.md

 For an algorithm to be considered successful it needs to:

-* **Maintain a high repution** by keeping packages from breaking and delivering urgent packages on time.
+* **Maintain a high reputation** by keeping packages from breaking and delivering urgent packages on time.
 * **Reduce the total cost** which includes penalties from late deliveries, packages broken and distance travalled.